 Gray Wolf Trail is a 18.1 mile moderately trafficked out and back trail located near Sequim, Washington that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.

 From Sequim, 3 miles east on U.S. 101 to Palo Alto Road.
 Turn right and drive 7.5 miles to Forest Service Road 2880.
 Turn right and go 1 mile to Forest Service Road 2870.
 Turn right and drive 0.5 miles to the trailhead.

 This is a great trail to take on alone.
 Lots to see, lots to hike on.
 Great starter hike.
 On a side note...
 There is an active bee hive on the main trail.
 Use the Cat Creek loop trail to avoid it.
 There is only one fork in the trail and you will take a right to head back to the main trail missing the hive.
 However if you don't care about them the entire area around the hive has pink tape around it as a warning.

 This is one that is great for trail running too.
 I ran most of the way back other than the steep hills lol great thing is it's not an incredibly busy trail either